 Life of 811 tubes will be extended by less anode voltage

 Anode voltage, within reasonable limits, has nothing to do with tube life or tube arcing.
 Virtually no tube failures relate to anode voltage.

 Life of 811 tubes are extended by more airflow

 811 tubes are designed to be natural convection cooled.
 Anodes, which produce most of the heat, and the other heat sources are inside a sealed glass envelope in a vacuum.
 There is very little heat conduction to the envelope.
 The vast majority of heat is removed via infrared radiation and radiated to tube surroundings.
 The only thing the air does is cool the glass enough to prevent damage to seals or the glass envelope itself.
 External airflow does not measurably improve anode cooling, and anode temperature is the limiting parameter.
 See his link...airflow temperature measurements

-Absolutely true, if you consider operation in ICAS or CCS and not IVS.
+Absolutely true, if you consider operation in ICAS or CCS and not IVS (intermittent voice service).
 Keep in mind however the 811H does not "push" the tubes any "harder" than Collins did in the 30L1, or Heath did in the Warrior.
 It has been a long standing tradition to run 811 tubes at about 250 watts dc plate input, which is about 150-175 watts RF on the anode, per tube.
-This is why the Collins 30L1 was marketed as a "kilowatt" amplifier.
-This is over 600 watts output carrier.
+This is why the Collins 30L1 was marketed as a "kilowatt" amplifier, which is over 600 watts output carrier.